 Over time, certain shoe designs have been adopted by crops of consumers both interested in sports and not.
 The brand’s Air Force 1 shoe, for example, became more than just a basketball shoe when consumers began to style them for everyday wear and dressier occasions; at the same time, collaborations like that with Off-WhiteⓇ founder and fashion designer Virgil Abloh helped marry traditional athletic footwear and high-fashion trends.

 Since his debut in the mid-90s, Simons has made an indelible impact on the fashion industry and, more specifically, on the luxury sneaker market.
 His relationship with AdidasⓇ resulted in many noteworthy releases, like a Stan Smith strap and the RS Replicant Ozweego, and as a chief creative officer for Calvin KleinⓇ, he made several equally memorable models.
-Now, he’s still designing sneakers for his eponymous label with statement designs that rival Balenciaga and Maison Margiela.
+Now, he’s still designing sneakers, but this time they’re for his eponymous label, with statement designs that rival Balenciaga and Maison Margiela.

-For those looking to get behind a brand with earnest sustainability goals, VejaⓇ presents some enticing luxe sneaker options and full transparency regarding how their shoes are made.
-You can find a full report on Veja’s sustainability efforts by visiting the brand’s website, but in short, what makes Veja a luxury sneaker brand are its extensive efforts to create a “green” pair of shoes, from its use of fair trade, organic materials and to its endeavors to remove hazardous chemicals from the production process
+For those looking to get behind a brand with earnest sustainability goals, VejaⓇ presents some enticing luxe sneaker options and a lot of transparency regarding how their shoes are made.
+You can find a full report on Veja’s sustainability efforts by visiting the brand’s website, but in short, what makes Veja a luxury sneaker brand are its extensive efforts to create a “green” pair of shoes, from its use of fair trade, organic materials and to its endeavors to remove hazardous chemicals from the production process.

 Ready to order a pair of luxury sneakers?